Skip to main content

 1. Access Recipe Manager

-Menu: Edit → Preferences → Recipes
+Menu: Edit → Settings, then select Recipes

 2. Create New Recipe